What the heating element actually does

 Get it fixed

-We carry common elements, thermal fuses, and thermostats on the truck for mainstream electric dryers, so most calls close same-visit.
-Call (925) 999-4095 or email [email protected] to book.
-The $75 diagnostic is credited to the repair, and you get a written estimate first.
+We carry common elements, thermal fuses, and thermostats on the truck for mainstream electric dryers, so we usually stock the parts these calls need and confirm timing after diagnosis.
+Call (925) 999-4095 or email welcome@adriumservice.com to book.
+The $99 diagnostic is credited to the repair, and you get a written estimate first.
 Reach us through the contact page if that is easier.

 FAQ